You Have To See Ashley Graham In This Fierce & Powerful Campaign

 Take two top plus-size fashion models, some sexy-cool sportswear designed for curves, and a positive, playful, empowering attitude...what do you get?
-Our new favorite fashion campaign.
+Our new favourite fashion campaign.

 Ashley Graham and Jordyn Woods are embracing Sporty Spice in the stunning fall 2016 campaign for Nola Activewear.
 The plus-size collection from Addition Elle features leggings, sports bras, and printed tops —so into that army green — that suit a wider range of shapes.
 Get a look at the fab styles coming to a gym near you.